tsirysndr/rockbox-zig/README.md

 A modern take on the [Rockbox](https://www.rockbox.org) open-source firmware with enhancements in Zig and Rust.
 This project offers:

 - gRPC & GraphQL APIs for seamless interaction and control
+- Mpd server for compatibility with existing clients
+- MPRIS support for desktop integration
 - TypeScript support for building powerful extensions

 Take advantage of modern tooling while preserving the core functionality of Rockbox.